 If you take a degree course accredited by the ICF and become an associate member, you can follow the ICF's Professional Membership Entry (PME) route.
 This leads to professional chartered status and the use of the initials MICFor after your name.

-In order to retain chartered status, continuing professional development (CPD) is essential.
-The ICF recommends undertaking 100 hours of CPD every three years.
+Continuing professional development (CPD) is essential and the ICF recommends undertaking 100 hours of CPD every three years.
 Suitable CPD activities include participating in conferences, meetings, discussion groups and short courses, as well as publishing technical work and delivering lectures.

 Progression to senior roles inevitably means less time spent in forests and more time spent in the office and in meetings.
-Some may find this difficult as a love for the outdoors is the main reason many first enter the industry.
+This can be difficult if your love for the outdoors is the main reason for choosing a career in forest or woodland management.